sjpierce/FMDE2024/README.md

 left of the pencil icon.
 Use that to download each file to your computer.

-The `*.qmd` files are Quarto scripts, while the corresponding `*.html` files are the resulting rendered output.
+The `*.qmd` file is a Quarto script, while the corresponding `*.html` file is the resulting rendered output.
 The output should work in common web browsers like Chrome, Edge, and Firefox.

 - [`Slides.qmd`](https://github.com/sjpierce/FMDE2024/blob/main/Slides.qmd)
 - [`Slides.html`](https://github.com/sjpierce/FMDE2024/blob/main/Slides.html)